Job Search Strategies

 In order to uncover potential openings that match up with your qualifications, it is important to do some research.
 Use a variety of resources when researching companies and don't fall into the trap of targeting only high profile organizations or obvious industries.
 Your dream job may be with a company you never heard of - until you did that valuable research.

 Now you have identified the organization you would like to approach about the possibility of a job - you need to be ready with a great resume and cover letter.
 You will use this documentation to convince potential employers that you are worth consideration.
+This is the standard way of promoting our marketing yourself as a candidate but there are other methods too.

 We generally suggest that you send a company your resume and cover letter before telephoning or visiting.
 Your goal is to develop enough interest to get a personal interview.
 Catching the company off guard on the phone or in person may generate an impulsive "No Thanks".
 If you think the employer is not familiar with RIT and/or the co-op program, get a "program marketing piece" for your major in the reception area of the Office of Co-op & Career Services.
 This provides a brief description of RIT and the particular academic program and can be sent with your resume.
 Also, suggest to the company that they call or write your program coordinator for information you can't provide.